isomerpages/enterprisesg-cpso/_consumers/Safety alerts and recalls/Children products.md

 <img src="/images/product-safety-alerts-and-recalls/children-products/rainbowbook-1.png" style="width:250px;height:250px;"><br>

-Consumers are asked to check the ISBN on their book(s) against the details above and, if their product is affected, to immediately stop using it and visit https://www.recallrtr.com/rr to register for a refund, or visit MBI's
+Consumers are asked to check the ISBN on their book(s) against the details above and, if their product is affected, to immediately stop using it and visit https://www.recallrtr.com/rr to register for a refund, or visit MBI's website for more information on the recall.

 <img src="/images/product-safety-alerts-and-recalls/children-products/rainbowbook-2.png" style="width:250px;height:250px;"><br>